dma-neves/pqrcode/README.md

     }
     ``` -->

-- **Connected Components:** To parallelize the connected components algorithm, the image is partitioned in $N$ equally sized partitions. $N$ threads then perform the connected components algorithm on each partition.
+- **Connected Components:** To parallelize the connected components algorithm, the image is partitioned horizontally into $N$ equally sized partitions. $N$ threads then perform the connected components algorithm on each partition.
 Once all the threads have finished, the adjacencies between the borders of each partition are determined, and the labels affected by these adjecencies are replaced.

 - **QR Code reading:** Once the image has been processed, the reading of the the modules of the QR Code is also parallelized simply using the `omp parallel for` primitive, allowing different modules to be processed simultaneously by multiple threads.
 Once all threads have finished, the binary codes generated by each thread are concatenated into the final code.

 ### Benchmarks

 To test the impact of the parallelization of these algorithms a benchmark was developed.
-This benchmark processes the same image using the sequential and parallel versions of the program with 2,4,6 and 8 threads.
+This benchmark processes the same image using the sequential and parallel versions of the program using 2,4,6 and 8 threads.
 To get more precise results, each configuration is executed 8 times, and then the average value of the execution times is used.
 The following plots show the values generated by this benchmark for 2 images.
 The first image having 2170x2230 pixels and the second 4340x4460 pixels.
 From these we can see we can get speedups up to 2.2 and 2.3 respectively.

 |   |   |
 |:---:|:---:|